Partner access quickstart

 Partner activity often carries tighter compliance requirements than internal employee access.

-- Every token issuance and policy decision is recorded in SecureAuth's audit log, scoped by Organization so you can pull "everything Acme Consulting did last quarter" cleanly.
+- Every token issuance and policy decision is recorded in SecureAuth's audit log, scoped by Organization so you can filter activity by partner.

 - Include